zhgzhg/Drizzle/README.md

 Alternative Usage
 -----------------

-Alternative to using the Arduino's main sketch file comments to describe dependencies and settings can be the __drizzle.json__ file next to it.
-In this case __drizzle.json__ will be the only source of settings and any Drizzle markers found in the source code will be ignored.
+The __drizzle.json__ file can be used an alternative to the annotated comments the main sketch file, if is placed next to it, for describing dependencies and settings.
+In this case __drizzle.json__ becomes the only settings/dependencies source, and any Drizzle markers found in the source code will be ignored.

 An example for __drizzle.json__ can read in the [CLI Extras](#cli-extras) section.